DidierAll/ShortECG_AF-Classification_CINC2017/README.md

 We then perform additional analyses to help improve the accuracy of the classifier
 1. Adding more features requiring additional processing and features extraction from the raw signal
 2. Performing a grid search for hyperparameter tuning
-3. Comparing performance comparison among 8 common classifiers which includes hyperparameter tunning for each
+3. Comparing performance among 8 common classifiers which includes hyperparameter tunning for each